Mary Magdalene by Sebastiano del Piombo, church

 figure’, said the novelist Henry James, ‘are almost unique among the beautiful

 things of Venice’.
 She is ‘a strange, a

 dangerous’ woman, he said, ‘she walks like a goddess. ...
 This magnificent

 creature is so strong and secure that she is gentle. ...
 But for all this there

 are depths of possible disorder in her light-coloured eye’.

-I am a writer and historian who lives in London, England.
+I am a writer, historian and biographer who lives in London, England.
 My books are published by Yale University Press, Profile Books, Harper Collins, The American University in Cairo Press, and others.
 Also see my website.